 At this point, I headed out to do a few errands, so I missed out on how Jack decided on what size hole he needed to cut for the hand pump-style faucet.

 A Look At What The Completed Sink Area Of The DIY Truck Canopy Camper

 This is a straightforward way to get running water in a hand-built truck camper.
 You don’t need to be a plumber to do this.

-Getting Closer To A Completed Hand Built Truck to Camper Conversion
+Getting Closer To A Completed Hand-Built Truck to Camper Conversion

 Cut Out A Notch In The Back Of The Cabinet To Make Room For The Truck Canopy Clamps

 Truck canopies require clamps to adhere them to the truck bed.
 The clamps stick out a bit into the truck bed area.
-To get your cabinet to fit snug against the truck bed wall, you are going to have to notch out an area or two of the countertop.
+To get your cabinet to fit snugly against the truck bed wall, you are going to have to notch out an area or two of the countertop.